Jorgedavyd/SADI-AI/README.md

 3. Wait until the model finishes the training phase.

+4. Move the `best.pt` model from the training session you accomplished and send it to the `/models/` folder.

-4. Now you can access to the model and save it on `/models/` directory
+5. Now you can access to the model and save it on `/models/` directory, there is a preview executing app.py